In Retirement Planning

 Does inheritance affect the Age Pension?

 Yes, and you have 14 days from receipt to notify Services Australia.
 The inheritance changes your asset position and, for anything that generates income, your income position too.
 Most pensioners see a reduction in their part-pension, and some lose it altogether.
-There are ways to manage the impact: contributing eligible amounts to super (not assessed until drawdown), paying down a mortgage, or prepaying funeral bonds up to the legal cap.
-The right approach depends on your age, your partner’s position, and your longer-term plans.
+There are ways to manage the impact: contributing eligible amounts to super, paying down a mortgage, or prepaying funeral bonds up to the legal cap.